Explaining the effects of non-convergent sampling in the training of Energy-Based Models: Finite and discrete time sampling

 \section{Finite and discrete time sampling}

-In Sec.~\ref{sec:master_eq} we discussed the non-convergent sampling of generic EBMs assuming continuous time.
+In Sec.~\ref{sec:master_eq} we discussed the non-convergent sampling of generic EBMs assuming time to be continuous.
 Here, for completeness, we provide the analogous derivation for discrete time $k$, i.e., \emph{number of Gibbs steps} during sampling.

 For simplicity, we assume that the number of possible states of our model is finite, and that they are indexed by $a$.
 For finite and discrete time, the {\em master equation} states that the probability of being at $a$ at a time $k+1$ is as follows